jarvelov/And_Load/README.md

 ##Install

-Download directory from the Wordpress plugins repository.
+Download directly from the Wordpress plugins repository.

 or